 There are a lot of Americans in England.
 You can visit the Tower of London or some other famous spot, throw a stone in a random direction and probably hit a couple of Ohioans if they don’t duck.
 However, we’re far enough off the usual tourist trails that an American accent can still raise an eyebrow.
 We’re comfortably settled in a small house in the countryside, down a very long driveway that I wouldn’t have been thrilled about as a paperboy.

 I claimed we never looked back, but that’s not quite true.
 As time marches forward I still revisit Tiffin in my wandering thoughts.
 They say the past is a foreign country; 1970s and 80s Tiffin seem that way to me now.
-The library is still there and looks better than ever, but B. Dalton’s is long gone, the mall a ghost of what it was, though fingers crossed it’ll make a comeback.
-Ballreich’s still knows how to make a potato chip (we call them crisps).
+The library is still there and looks better than ever, but B. Dalton’s is long gone, the mall a ghost of what it was.
+Ballreich’s is still churning out potato chips (we call them crisps).
 It’s also said you can’t go home again, but I manage to do that every now and then to see family and ride my bike down memory lane, also known as 1st Avenue, where the porches look much closer to the street than they used to, my pitches far less fantastic.